Finding matchings in dense hypergraphs: Introduction

 This was resolved for $\delta>1/k$ by Keevash, Knox and Mycroft \cite{KKM_abs, KKM13}, who showed that the problem is in P and also gave a polynomial-time algorithm that either finds a perfect matching or a certificate that none exists.
 Their proof was very long and technical, and left open the `threshold case' $\delta=1/k$, which poses additional challenges (discussed in Section \ref{sec:over}).
 Han \cite{Han14_poly} completely resolved the question of \cite{KRS10} by showing that $\DPM_k(n,\delta n)$ is in P for $\delta\in [1/k, 1/2)$.
-His proof was much simpler than that in \cite{KKM13} (it relied on some theory from~\cite{KKM13} and also developed a lattice-based absorbing method which has found many other applications) but his result only concerned the decision problem, and left open the constructive problem, i.e.\ finding a perfect matching or a certificate that none exists.
+His proof was much simpler than that in \cite{KKM13} (it relied on some theory from~\cite{KKM13} and also developed a lattice-based absorbing method which has found many other applications) but his result only concerned the decision problem, and left open the constructive problem, i.e.\ finding a perfect matching or a certificate that none exists. {For a summary of these results, see Table~\ref{table}.
+As in this paper we consider $k$, the uniformty of the hypergraph, as a constant, we use $O_k(\cdot)$ notation when the implicit multiplicative constant is a function of $k$; on the other hand, we also use $O(\cdot)$ when the implicit multiplicative constant is an absolute constant. }